kyma-project/busola/examples/apps/whoami/README.md

 ## Deployment

-- To deploy the basic version of application, use the following command:
+- To deploy the basic version of the application, use the following command:

   ```bash
   kubectl create namespace whoami && kubectl apply -f all.yaml